simonepri/upash/README.md

   })
 });

-// Hash with bcrypt and default configs credential.hash('We are all unicorns', {func: 'bcrypt'}, (err, hash) => {
+// Hash and verify with bcrypt and default configs credential.hash('We are all unicorns', {func: 'bcrypt'}, (err, hash) => {
   console.log(hash);
   //=> {"hash":"$2a$10$fxxhS75tSP7sP/8UNNJs8uspHSfusSCafU.EhTsn15ENdm/9n3IQe","func":"bcrypt"}